andrewdalpino/NoPE-GPT/README.md

 ---
 # LightGPT

 LightGPT is a lightweight generative pretrained Transformer (GPT) language model for the people!
-Built using PyTorch and trained on the Fineweb and SmolTalk datasets, LightGPT can answer questions, follow instructions, summarize documents, chat, and more.
+Built using [PyTorch](https://pytorch.org/) and trained on HuggingFace's [Fineweb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) and [SmolTalk](https://huggingface.co/datasets/HuggingFaceTB/smoltalk) datasets, LightGPT can answer questions, follow instructions, summarize documents, chat, and more.
 Best of all, the model weights *and* code are fully open-source for you to customize, improve upon, and share with the world.

 ## Features

 - **No positional embeddings**: LightGPT aims to be a more parsimonious model by completely removing positional embeddings from the architecture.
 This allows for a variable context length without complex model surgery.
-Despite having no positional embeddings (NoPE), LightGPT performs better at context length generalization than the best relative embeddings (ALiBi, RoPE, T5) offering good performance even at 2X of the trained context length.
+Despite having no positional embeddings (NoPE), LightGPT performs better at context length generalization than the best relative embeddings (ALiBi, RoPE, T5) offering good performance even when operating within 2X the trained context window.

 - **Low Memory Utilization**: LightGPT lets you progressively employ training-time memory optimizations such as fully-sharded data-parallel (FSDP), activation checkpointing, mixed precision, and low-memory optimizer updates that allow you to train larger models on smaller hardware.